retry51776/notes/development/ai/paper.md

 - SynFlow prune network connection by assign score to each connection. score = dervitity_lose / dervitity_weight * weight; Because we want to prune connection auto balance between layers(I am not 100% agrees here.)

 - Quantized is normalized weight & activation input & output.
 But outlier weight is problem. maybe need split out outlier process.

 # Ideas
-- pick radom top weight neurons, take input from (important & far aways) neuron's output; repeat winning lottery?
+- pick radom top weight neurons, take input from (important & far away) neuron's output; repeat winning lottery?
 - prune combines with quantized? or can we quantized only subset network?

+> The age of pre-training is over.